 - Once your quinoa and cranberries are done, season with a teeny bit of salt and pepper, fluff gently with a fork, and set aside.

-- Add a little water to that same pot and bring to a boil.
-Gently blanch your broccoli florets until bright green and al-dente [you want it to still be a bit firm yet tender, not mushy] which should only take a few minutes.
+- While your quinoa cools, add a little water to that same pot and bring to a boil.
+Gently blanch your broccoli florets until bright green and al-dente (you want it to still be a bit firm yet tender, not mushy) which should only take a few minutes.

 - Drain, chop into bite-sized bits, and add to the quinoa along with chopped green onion.